-Let one more issue suffice.
-National churches often don't voice their real needs or vision in partnership conversations because they are afraid that if they voice their vision other partners around the table may have another vision and would therefore not support the partner's vision with resources and funds.
-Though this may not be a worldwide phenomenon, when wealthy partners partners with resources, people, money-come to the table with other less wealthy partners, the collaborative conversation is already weighted toward the wealthy partners.
-This is often experienced in the following way:
+Let one more issue suffice for this paper.
+National churches often don't voice their real needs or vision in partnership conversations because they are afraid that if they voice their vision, other partners around the table may have another vision and, therefore, not support the partner's vision with resources and funds.

+This statement deserves an explanation.
+Though this may not be a worldwide phenomenon, when wealthy partners-partners with resources, people, money-come to the table with other less wealthy partners, the collaborative conversation is already weighted toward the wealthy partners and is often experienced in the following way:

-- 1) A visiting mission team interested in investing significant time and energy in a partnership with a national church visits and meets with the leadership of the national church. - 2) The visiting mission team asks the right questions: How can we help?
+- A visiting mission team interested in investing significant time and energy in a partnership with a national church visits and meets with the leadership of the national church. - 2) The visiting mission team asks the right questions: How can we help?
 What do you need?
 What do you desire?
-They are searching for answers that will move forward the vision of the national church. - 3) The response from the national church is often couched in the following language: What gifts (people, resources, money, skills, ideas, expertise) do you bring to bear on this place?
-What are you able to do? - 4) The visiting mission team then lists a number of skills, resources, ideas, suggestions, and ministries that they could support or provide. - 5) The national church suggests and points out that one or two of the many things on the list is exactly what would move their mission vision forward. - 6) The visiting mission team is excited that they will be able to support that important vision of the national church.
+They are searching for answers to questions that will move forward the vision of the national church. - 3) The response from the national church is often couched in the following language: What gifts (people, resources, money, skills, ideas, expertise) do you bring to bear on this place?
+What are you able to do? - 4) The visiting mission team then lists a number of skills, resources, ideas, suggestions, and ministries that they could support or carry out. - 5) The national church suggests and points out that one or two of the many things on the list are exactly what would move their mission and vision forward. - 6) The visiting mission team is excited that they will be able to support that important vision of the national church.

 A quick read of this process does not seem to raise any red flags.
 The visiting team asked for suggestions.
-The national church responded with answers that matched the resources available.
-But a closer reading reveals that the national church did not indicate its vision.
-They simply defined their vision by identifying items on the resource list of the visiting mission team that they would appreciate.
-The items may, of course, be exactly what are needed by the national church.
-But rather than the national church sharing its vision and finding the visiting mission team unable or unwilling to fulfill its request, it would rather receive whatever help a visiting mission team might offer and take advantage of any investment into its ministry in whatever fashion that the visiting mission team is able to supply.
+The national church responded with ministries that matched the resources available.
+But if read more closely, notice that the national church did not indicate its vision.
+It simply defined the vision by identifying items on the resource list of the visiting mission team which they would appreciate.
+Those items may, of course, be exactly what is needed by the national church.
+But rather than the national church's sharing its vision and finding the visiting mission team unable or unwilling to fulfill its request, it would rather receive whatever help a visiting mission team might offer and take advantage of any investment in its ministry in whatever fashion the visiting mission team is able to supply it.

-It seems to the visiting mission team as if the conversation between the two partners is real and collaborative, both sharing their vision and passion and finding a way to connect to one another.
-But in reality, it is the weaker partner simply trying to find a way to keep the visiting mission team interested in supporting the local ministry.
-Many national churches are afraid that their real vision may not connect with the resources standing right in front of them, or that the visiting mission team finds the national church vision uninspiring and does not feel compelled to invest in that vision.
+It seems to the visiting mission team as if the conversation between the two partners is real and collaborative, both sharing their vision and passion and finding a way to connect each to one another.
+But in reality, it is the weaker partner's simply trying to find a way to keep the visiting mission team interested in supporting the local ministry.
+Many national churches are afraid that their real vision may not connect with the resources standing right in front of them, or that the visiting mission team finds the national church vision uninspiring and then does not feel compelled to invest in that vision.

 Some national churches would rather have visiting mission teams invest in whatever manner they choose rather than lose the investment opportunity.
 This has sometimes resulted in buildings erected but never used, ministries started but never completed, land purchased but the vision for that land never accomplished.
+Yet, the building and land become additional assets of the national church.
+National church leadership is trained, but that training is now being used in non-ministry work.